TheOdinProject/curriculum/ruby/basics/arrays.md

 * other methods-->

 # Arrays
-At the beginning of this section, you learned about creating and manipulating individual instances of number and string objects.
-In real-world development, where you'll be working with dozens (and even hundreds!) of such objects and variables, working with individual instances will be tedious, if not impossible.
+At the beginning of this section, you learned about creating and manipulating individual numbers and strings and assigning them to variables.
+In real-world development, where you'll be working with dozens (and even hundreds!) of variables, working with numbers and strings individually will be tedious, if not impossible.

-One way Ruby allows you to represent a collection of such objects is with the use of **arrays**.
-Rather than working on individual objects at a time, an array allows you to create and manipulate an ordered and indexed collection of such objects (known as **elements** within the array) as a list.
-An array can contain any combination of Ruby objects (including other arrays), though it is advised that you keep similar objects in any one array.
+One way Ruby allows you to represent a collection of data types is with the use of **arrays**.
+Rather than working on individual variables, numbers, or strings at a time, an array allows you to create and manipulate an ordered and indexed collection of them (known as **elements** within the array).
+Think of arrays as a list!
+An array can contain any combination of variables, numbers, strings, or other Ruby objects (including other arrays), though it is advised that you keep similar data types in any one array.

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*